snowplow-archive/snowplow.github.com/_posts/2015-10-13-orchestrating-batch-processing-pipelines-with-cron-and-make.md

 Here is the much-simpler DAG:

+![resume-makefile] [resume-makefile]

 Finally let's run this:

 {% highlight bash %}
 $ make -k -j -f resume-dag.makefile
-XXXXX
+echo "Running Snowplow StorageLoader - FIXED"
+Running Snowplow StorageLoader - FIXED echo "Running data models" && sleep 5
+Running data models
+echo "Sending SNS for job completion" && sleep 2 Sending SNS for job completion
 {% endhighlight %}

-We've completed our recovery!
+Great - we've now completed our recovery from the job failure.

 <h2 id="conclusion">Conclusion</h2>

-This blog post has shown how you can use simple tools - `make` and `cron` to orchestrate complex batch processing jobs.
-The given approach is simple, some might say crude - it certainly doesn't have all the bells and whistles of a tool like Chronos or Airflow.
-However, this also means that this approach has many fewer failure states and it is much easier to reason about and resolve job failures.
+This blog post has shown how you can use simple tools, `make` and `cron`, to orchestrate complex batch processing jobs.

+The Makefile-based approach is simple, some might say crude - it certainly doesn't have all the bells and whistles of a tool like Chronos or Airflow.
+However, this approach has many fewer failure states and it can be much easier to reason about and resolve job failures.

-Even if you plan on implementing
+Even if you plan on implementing a full-blown distributed orchestration tool, it can be worth prototyping new jobs using something as simple as Make - give it a go and let us know your thoughts in the comments!

 [snowplow]: http://snowplowanalytics.com/
 [huskimo]: https://github.com/snowplow/huskimo